-From Class A to Class B to Class C which each correspond with a different weight class known as Gross Vehicle Weight Rating (GVWR), we’re here to break down the differences between each CDL and the various related endorsements that allow more types of vehicles to be operated.
+From Class A to Class B to Class C, we're here to break down the differences between each CDL and the various related endorsements that allow more types of vehicles to be operated.

 What is a Commercial Driver's License (CDL)?

 A CDL is required for the operation of specialized vehicles such as heavy trucks and buses.
 For example, heavy, oversized vehicles that move bulk commodities and large equipment or carry multiple passengers, like a school bus, require specific types of CDLs.

 Additional endorsements can be added to a CDL that permit drivers to transport hazardous materials like chemicals, explosives, flammable liquids, or radioactive substances.
 Other endorsements allow drivers to operate specialized equipment like double and triple combination tractor-trailer units or transport bulk liquids in tanker trailers.

 A CDL is required for the operation of specialized vehicles such as heavy trucks and buses.

 Every truck driver you see must have a CDL appropriate to the Class of vehicle they're driving and the type of cargo they're transporting.

 The requirements for obtaining a CDL may vary from state to state.
 However, the federal government firmly established the guidelines governing what a driver can and can't do with their level of CDL.